How to Find Courage and Resilience to be

 Great leadership is more important than ever.
 There is ambiguity, uncertainty and safety risks right now.
 Working from home and working in new ways is magnifying the deficiencies and the strengths in the leaders around us.

 So, how do we cope with that?
 What’s needed in leadership right now?
 I’d say all the same things that I’d have said prior to COVID-19.
-The key tenants of powerful, courageous leadership continue to be the key tenants of powerful, courageous leadership:
+The key tenants of being a powerful, courageous leader continue to be the key tenants of being a powerful, courageous leader:

 - Connect with your employees/associates/team members.

 - Ask about what they need and what’s important to them.

 - Let them know what they can focus on and how it will make a difference.

 - Find ways to get them the support they say they need.